Informfully/Documentation/docs/source/index.rst

 Overview
 --------

-This documentation provides you with all the information on successfully configure and deploy Informfully.
+This documentation provides you with all the information you need to successfully configure and deploy Informfully.
 It is structured as follows:

-* **Getting Started** serves as an overall introduction to install the codebase, create a development environment, and notes on the deployment.
+* **Getting Started** serves as an overall introduction, including how to install the codebase, create a development environment, and notes on the deployment.
-* **Running Experiments** provide a in-depth overview of how to use the Informfully platform to conduct user studies.
+* **Running Experiments** provide an in-depth overview of how to use the Informfully platform to conduct user studies.
-* **Technical Documentation** provide the same insights for various technical aspects in order to customize and extend the platform.
+* **Technical Documentation** provides the same insights for various technical aspects in order to customize and extend the platform.
-* **User Guides** prides tips and tricks into working with the codebase and provides useful links to tutorials (as this documenation is not a tutorial on how to use React Native and Meteor).
+* **User Guides** provide tips and tricks for working with the codebase and useful links to tutorials (as this documentation is not a tutorial on how to use React Native and Meteor).

 .. note::

-    There are two different ways of how you can use Informfully:
+    There are two different ways of that you can use Informfully:
-    1) use the front end and back end deployed by the University of Zurich or
+    1) Use the front end and back end deployed by the University of Zurich or
-    2) deploy the whole application on your own.
+    2) Deploy the whole application on your own.
     The upcoming tutorial focuses on the self-hosted deployment of Informfully.
     If you want to use the Informfully Platform as a cloud service, hosted at the University of Zurich, please reach out to us: info@informfully.ch